Vows are spoken to be broken,

 Here, somewhere in the heart of me,

-there is still a part of me
+there is still a part of me that cares.

 And I'll still take the best you've got,

-even though I'm sure it's not the
+even though I'm sure it's not the best for me.

 When you're born a lover, you're born to suffer,

-ike all soul sisters and soul brothers.
+like all soul sisters and soul brothers.

 I can see the danger signs.

 They only help to underline your beauty.
+I'm not looking for an easy ride,

-true happiness cannot be tried
+true happiness cannot be tried so easily.

 You can take your time, I'll be waiting in line.